-With four permanent exhibitions and temporary exhibits that change on a regular basis, the museum has some fascinating things to see.
+With four permanent exhibitions and temporary exhibits that change regularly, the museum has some fascinating things to see.
 Don’t miss the recreations of an old East London street and a tailor’s workshop.

 Its oldest object is a 13th-century mikveh – a bath used in Judaism for ritual cleansing.

 Good to know: The museum is just a 3-minute walk from Camden Town tube station.
 It’s open Sunday to Thursday from 10 am to 5 pm (8 pm on Thursdays).
-At the moment, the tickets must be booked online in advance.
+For more info, see their website.